Law and Order

 Traditionally, there are 4 purposes of gaol:

-- As a deterrent to potential future offenders
+- Deterrence: discouraging re-offending and potential future offenders

-- To protect society from a potentially dangerous individual
+- Protection: separating a potentially dangerous individual from the community

 The Science Party believes that gaols can potentially provide all of the above, but we do not believe that sentences should focus on retribution.
-The criminal justice system’s main focus should be on reducing the total amount of crime that occurs, and reducing the impact on victims of the crime that happens.
-Unfortunately, the current legal system takes offenders and puts them in gaol where there are limited facilities for the people to be rehabilitated.
-The Science Party believes that gaol should serve as a deterrent to other potential offenders by reducing one’s liberties, but that we don’t go far enough in terms of providing rehabilitation.
+The criminal justice system's main focus should be on reducing crime, and reducing the impact on victims of crime.
+Unfortunately, the current puts convicted offenders in gaols with limited facilities for rehabilitation.
+Gaol should serve as a deterrent to potential offenders by reducing one's liberties, but doesn't provide enough opportunities for rehabilitation.